arunabh-alt/Arunabh_Pothole_Assignment_27674565/README.md

 ### 1. magenta_pothole

 The `magenta_pothole` file is designed to detect simple potholes within a controlled environment.
+This file can count pothole, determine the sizes of potholes.
 This module focuses on identifying potholes in a specific setting.

 ### 2. object_detector

-The `real_object_detector` file specializes in detecting real-world potholes.
+The `real_object_detector` file specializes in detecting and counting real-world potholes.
 It leverages Python programming and ROS2 to identify and analyze potholes in a broader context.

 ## Getting Started